Prieska–Total Solar Power Station

 The Prieska–Total Solar Power Station, also Mulilo Prieska Solar Power Station, is an 86 megawatts solar power plant in South Africa.
 The solar farm was developed and is owned by a consortium comprising five independent power producers (IPPs), development finance companies and private investment firms.
 The power station owners formed a special purpose vehicle (SPV) company called Mulilo Prieska PV (RF), to design, finance, construct, own, operate and maintain the power station and related infrastructure.
-The off-taker of the energy generated here is Eskom Holdings, the public electricity utility parastatal of South Africa.
+The off-taker of the power generated here is Eskom Holdings, the public electricity utility parastatal of South Africa.
 A 20-year power purchase agreement between Murillo Prieska PV and Eskom, governs the sale and purchase of electricity between the power station and the electric utility.

 Location

 The power station sits on 209 ha approximately 59 km, southwest of the town of Prieska, in Siyathemba Municipality, in Pixley ka Seme District, in the Northern Cape Province of South Africa.
 The geographical coordinates of the solar farm are: 30°02'05.0"S, 22°18'53.0"E (Latitude:-30.034722; Longitude:22.314722).